Who is allowed to run in the elections?

 What isn’t permitted?

 - Online posts on social media saying that you are re-running

 - Encouraging students to vote for you in any way

 - Your friends/supporters and Student Groups that you are a member of publicising that you are running

 - Student Groups publicly endorsing a candidate prior to campaigning starting.

-- Lecture Shout-outs
+- Lecture Shout-outs including at virtual classes

 - Posters/Flyers or any election promotion material appearing in a public place